LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeAI/using-intents-with-kbs.md

     {: .important}
     Intent Manager offers a set of [prebuilt domains](intent-manager-key-terms-concepts.html#prebuilt-domains).
 These are designed to get you up and running quickly with intents.

 2. In KnowledgeAI, associate the domain with the knowledge base.
-Then associate the domain's intents with the articles.
+Then associate the domain's intents with the knowledge base's articles.

-3. Train the knowledge base.
+3. Train the knowledge base (and the underlying intents) until you get the performance you expect.

     When NLU is used, the consumer's message is evaluated against the intents that are associated with the articles, and the highest scoring article is returned as the answer.